OpenWaterAnalytics/EPyT/paper/paper.md

 The user can unload the EPANET dynamic library from Python memory, using the `G.unload()` method.

-A illustrative examples, as well as a use case on how to compute pressure bounds for leakage detection, is provided in the [EPyT Documentation](https://epanet-python-toolkit-epyt.readthedocs.io/).
+Illustrative examples, as well as use cases on how to use EPyT, are provided in the [EPyT Documentation](https://epanet-python-toolkit-epyt.readthedocs.io/).

 # Conclusions